kragen/derctuo/virtual-machine-setup.md

 This is using the ISO image with SHA256 e5b72e9cfe20988991c9cd87bde43c0b691e3b67b01f76d23f8150615883ce11.

+XXX I should not have used QED; it's a deprecated format

 `kvm` is the command installed by the `qemu-kvm` package which, as far as I can tell, is equivalent to `qemu-system-x86_64 -enable-kvm`.